NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 (multiple answers)?

 1. Never change the pixel data type, because it violates image integrity.
-2. One sometimes should change pixel data type, otherwise one gets wrong image processing results.
-3. Changing the pixel data type does not change pixel values.
+2. Changing the pixel data type does not change pixel values.
-4. One should check pixel values after changing pixel data type.
-5. It is forbidden to perform mathematical operations on images, because it changes the pixel values.
+3. It is scientifically unethical to perform mathematical operations on images, because it changes the pixel values.
-6. As a scientist, one is allowed to perform mathematical operations on images.
+4. When performing mathematical operations on images, it should be documented (e.g. by a script of code)

 ## Display of 3-D images

-Biological images are often 34.
+Biological images are often 3D.
 However paper and monitors can only show 2D images.
 It is thus important to understand how to show 3D images in 2D without compromising the scientific message.

-### Concepts

 <img src='https://g.gravizo.com/svg?
  digraph G {